UPDATE: This job is now open to ALL UW students, not just those with workstudy awards.

 - Managing set up and take down of special events (setting up chairs, setting out food on tables, etc.)

 - Staying in close contact with the School of Drama Engagement office, and helping to inform the Engagement office about patron needs and feedback

 This position does not have regular hours.
 It is focused around events taking place in the School of Drama, including plays, talks, receptions, and other special events.
-Work will primarily take place evenings and weekends, Wednesdays through Sundays, including Sunday matinees.
+Work will primarily take place evenings and weekends, Tuesdays through Sundays, including Sunday matinees (afternoon performances).

 This position is right for you if:

 - You are able to maintain your composure and professionalism while answering questions, giving directions, explaining policies, and resolving potential conflicts while making sure the event stays on schedule